jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-3/index.md

 ... or, in plain English, "scan forward until we hit a `:` character, whitespace, or the end of the string.
 Then add a `CHIP_KEY` token, optionally adding its literal value if it exists."

-This is largely straightforward, but there are a few wrinkles worth mentioning.
+This is largely straightforward, so we won't go through every token here, but there are a few wrinkles worth mentioning.
 The first is that, in some cases, we do not know what token we have until we are  mid-way through a scan.
 This is the case when we are dealing with unquoted strings and boolean operators – if our token starts with `OR`, we've no way of knowing whether we're looking at the keyword `OR` or the unquoted string `ORTHOGONAL` until we encounter whitespace.
 In this case, we're after a [maximal munch](https://en.wiktionary.org/wiki/maximal_munch), matching the longest possible section of our input before declaring the token type:

 ```typescript
   private addIdentifierOrUnquotedString = () => {